Stories that resonate. Strategies that reach.

 SportsCenter.jpg

-She earned a Bachelor of Arts degree in economics from the University of Illinois at Urbana-Champaign and a Master of Science in journalism with a focus on broadcast media from Columbia University.
-A native of Chicago, she is a member of the Asian American Journalists Association, the Alliance Francaise and the Young Professionals group of the Michael J Fox Foundation for Parkinson’s Research.
+She earned a bachelor’s in economics from the University of Illinois at Urbana-Champaign and a master’s in journalism from Columbia University.
 She credits her dad for her sense of humor and for, above all, teaching her the importance of rooting for the underdog.